olvap80/InstantRTOS/README.md

 # [InstantRTOS](https://github.com/olvap80/InstantRTOS) simple lightweight RTOS + utility for embedded platforms
-Header-only, mimimalistic real time operating system, with fast and handy utility classes for without any dependencies.
+Header-only, mimimalistic real time operating system, with fast and handy utility classes, without any dependencies.
-Here "Instant" stands to the ability to use InstantRTOS parts and patterns immediately (even if you have another RTOS runnung, you can run InstantRTOS from that RTOS))
+Here word "Instant" stands to the ability for using InstantRTOS parts and patterns immediately (even if you have another RTOS runnung, you can run InstantRTOS from that RTOS))

 # Features
 - Written in C++ 11, suitable to work even on small embedded platforms, like Arduino (yes Arduino actually uses C++! and yes, it it possible to write RTOS in C++).